EmalineG/Twilio-API-Challenge/README.md

 - Ability to delay text delivery until specified time/date
 - Ability to submit events with a location + time/date
-- Functionality for submission of event to create a page -Will include form to request text at the event's specified time/date
+- Functionality for submission of event to create a page
+- Created pages will include form to request text at the event's specified time/date